bocharsky-bw/MappingByObjects/README.md

 MappingByObjects
 ================

-Scalar and compound types mapping by objects for strict typing possibility.
+Scalar and compound types mapping by objects for strict typing possibility and better usability.

 Documentation
 -------------